18 Nov 2014

 Defra advice

-Further advice on disease prevention and good hygiene procedures can be found at:
+Further advice on disease prevention and good hygiene procedures can be found on GOV.UK.

 Defra Interactive Map

-The interactive map will be accessible via the Defra website.
+The interactive map can be accessed via GOV.UK.
 There will be a link to the particular disease outbreak.

 Licences and Legislation